Wiang Kum Kam, the “Atlantis” of Chiang Mai

 The Tai Yong of Lamphun

 Wat Kukut aka Wat Chamathewi is one of the oldest structures of Lamphun.
 We continue to Wat Hariphunchai, one of the most revered temples of North Thailand.
 This magnificent temple is the main attraction of Lamphun and draws many visitors, mainly Thai people.
 We walk through the “OTOP” (one district, one product) market to the very small but delicate Tai Yong textile museum.
 Many of Lamphun’s inhabitants are Tai Yong.
 These people migrated about 200 years ago from Northern Shan State (now Myanmar) to Lamphun.
 It is a fascinating story.
+Then it’s time for lunch which will consist of ‘khao soi’ is a tasty noodle dish.

-Wat Doi Suthep, Wat Palad and Wat Umong
+Wat Doi Suthep and Wat Palad

 We will drop you off at the hotel.
-We hope you enjoyed our Wiang Kum Kam, Lamphun and Doi Suthep Temple tour.